jkbjh/pdf-pixel-diff/README.md

 python -m nox
 ```

-To adapt to your project replace `python_example` by your project name everywhere.
+To adapt to your project replace `pdf_pixel_diff` by your project name everywhere.